-420 hours of work experience over a 15-week semester.
+A minimum of 420 hours of work experience, plus scheduled meetings with work term employer and faculty supervisor over a 15-week semester.

 COURSE PREREQUISITES

 24 credits of 100 level or higher coursework including REC 191

 CALENDAR DESCRIPTION

 The student co-op work experience is designed to provide a period of full-time, productive, paid employment in the field of outdoor recreation.
 The co-op work experience enables the student to apply classroom theory and skills to employment practices.
 It provides the student, faculty, and the employer with a measuring device for assessing the student's approach to full-time employment